Dommnique/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-script that displays current directory contents in a long format 4-script that displays current directory contents, including hidden files 5-script that displays current directory contents 6-script that creates a directory named my first directory in the tmp directory`
+3-script that displays current directory contents in a long format 4-script that displays current directory contents, including hidden files 5-script that displays current directory contents 6-script that creates a directory named my first directory in the tmp directory 7-script that Move the file betty from /tmp/ to /tmp/my first directory`